 What does the Bible say about prophets?
 In the Old Testament there were more than 133 named prophets, and there were prophets in the early church as well.
 But remember, the early Christians did not have the complete Bible.
 The last book of the New Testament (Revelation) was not completed until late in the first century.
 So, the Lord sent prophets to proclaim God’s Word to His people.

-On the other hand, The NAR has its own description of Prophet.
+On the other hand, today’s prophets have their own description of Prophet.
 These prophets make predictions based on the visions they say they download from God.
 They claim to receive direct instructions for the church, to build and advance the kingdom.

 You might think we can build the Kingdom by leading people to Christ.
 Yes, Christ does grow His kingdom with every saint He regenerates, but His Kingdom is already built, and it is not of this world.

-But unlike the prophets in the Bible, NAR prophets:
+But unlike the prophets in the Bible, today’s prophets:

-- RARELY warn you of the coming judgment for unrepentant sinners.
+- Don’t warn you of the coming judgment for unrepentant sinners.

-- RARELY point you to repentance and reconciliation with God.
+- Don’t point you to repentance and reconciliation with God.

-- RARELY ever tell you to test the spirits.
+- Don’t ever tell you to test the spirits.
 In fact the prophetic predictions are so vague that there is really no way to test them.

 Are there true prophets today?
 If the purpose of a prophet was to reveal truth from God, why would we need prophets if we have the completed revelation from God in the Bible?
 If prophets were the “foundation” of the early church, are we still building the “foundation” today?